Saloua1998/New-Yorker/README.md

 # New-Yorker
-App to buy clothes and shoes
+App to buy products and shoes